iconify/website/privacy.md

 Iconify website does not store any private data.
 There are currently no login or sign up forms, no user accounts.

-Website uses simple open source analytics software `[str]Ackee` to approximately know how many people are visiting websites and where visitors are coming from.
+Website uses simple open source analytics software `Ackee` to approximately know how many people are visiting websites and where visitors are coming from.
 It is a very basic software that does not track anything and does not store any private data.

 ## Cookies